-- ✓ Reduce the high trash generation rates within the City and to increase the volume of material recycled; - ✓ Increase revenue that may be derived from the marketing of corrugated cardboard, newsprint, office paper, plastics, metal and glass; - ✓ Increase emphasis on zero waste strategies, e.g. switching from paper billing to electronic bills and payments; - ✓ Develop and adopt a green procurement policy for items and supplies that are made with recycled materials; - ✓ Provide an efficient, cost effective and environmentally sound comprehensive solid waste management system that meets the current and future needs of the community.
+- Reduce the high trash generation rates within the City and to increase the volume of material recycled; - ✓ Increase revenue that may be derived from the marketing of corrugated cardboard, newsprint, office paper, plastics, metal and glass; - ✓ Increase emphasis on zero waste strategies, e.g. switching from paper billing to electronic bills and payments; - ✓ Develop and adopt a green procurement policy for items and supplies that are made with recycled materials; - ✓ Provide an efficient, cost effective and environmentally sound comprehensive solid waste management system that meets the current and future needs of the community.

 The City of Auburn owns and operates two permitted solid waste management facilities- the City Landfill #2 and the Recycling Facility.
-The City Landfill #2 was constructed in 1992 consisting of four (4) Cells, only Cell #4 is in operation.
+The City Landfill #2 was constructed in 1992 consisting of four (4) Cells, with Cell #4 closing as of December 2020.
 Landfill #2 is the only sanitary landfill in Cayuga County processing mixed municipal solid waste generated in the City and surrounding towns and villages.
-Curbside refuse and recyclables that is collected each day is transferred to the City landfill and recycling facility.
+Curbside refuse and recyclables collected each day are transferred to the City transfer and recycling facility.

-The City Recycling Facility is an intermediate processing facility constructed in 1994 providing out-of-weather drop-off, sorting, and baling of newsprint, plastics and cardboard.
+The City Recycling Facility is an intermediate processing facility constructed in 1994 providing out-ofweather drop-off, sorting, and baling of newsprint, plastics and cardboard.
 Curbside recyclables that are collected each day (on a two-week material rotation) are transferred to the City's Recycling Facility.
 Following collection and sorting, the City incurs additional transportation costs attributed to transporting cardboard and newsprint to WeCare Recycling in Jordan, NY for further processing.

 The Landfill Gas to Electric Generation Facility located south of the City landfill previously collected and utilized landfill and methane gases to power engines that produced electricity from February 2010 to June 2016.
 At which time, the Auburn City Council authorized "mothballing" of the facility.
-Subsequently the City of Auburn is currently flaring collected landfill and methane gases produced from the decomposing landfill.
+Subsequently the City of Auburn is flaring collected landfill and methane gases from the decomposing landfill.

-Recent changes to the City Solid Waste Program include the establishment of the Refuse Collection Fund.
+The City Solid Waste Program also includes the Refuse Collection Fund.
 This fund is financially responsible for the continued delivery of all City services related to refuse collection.
 Enacted on July 1, 2016 the Refuse Collection Fund was created and is supported through a refuse collection fee.
 As a result, the FY 2016-17 City budget removed the expenses associated with the refuse collection fund completely out of the general fund and shifted all related expenses and revenues to the Refuse Collection Fund.
 The breakdown of the refuse collection fee is: